Leonardo Barbieri

 Leonardo Barbieri (1818–1896) was an Italian painter, who was active in the Americas in from 1840s to the 1860s.
 He is famous for his numerous portraits of Californios, produced between 1849 and 1853, considered to be California's most important collection of portraits from the 19th century, earning him the epithet as "California's Leonardo".

 Life

-Barbieri was born in 1818 in the Duchy of Savoy, Italy.
+Barbieri was born in 1818 in the Duchy of Savoy, Kingdom of Sardinia.
 He was educated in Lyon.

 Argentina and Bolivia

 Barbieri emigrated to the Americas in 1844, to Buenos Aires in Argentina, where he became a portraitist.
 He subsequently taught drawing in La Paz, Bolivia.

 California

 By 1849, he had opened a studio in San Francisco, followed by Santa Barbara in 1850 and 1852, and Monterey in 1852.
 Barbieri is famed for his numerous portraits of Californios, including: